canonical/tdx/README.md

 If the failure occurred, you might want to boot into the BIOS and perform `SGX Factory Reset` (go to `Socket Configuration > Processor Configuration`).

 ### Setup [Intel Trust Authority (ITA) Client](https://github.com/intel/trustauthority-client-for-go) on Guest

+NOTE: If you have already installed the attestation components as part of the TD guest image creation, you can to proceed to [verify the ITA client version](#verify-ita-client-version).

 1. [Boot a TD guest](#boot-td-guest) and connect to it.

 2. Clone this repo.